Team-BHP > 4x4 & Off-Roading > 4x4 Technical

 Great to know you have changed the Hilux suspensions to ToughDog.
 I have heard about how these suspensions improve the comfort and handling in a Hilux.

-graaja is online now (4) Thanks
+graaja is offline (4) Thanks

 Old 23rd November 2024, 15:08 #14